 Curriculum pedagogy, curricular goals and assessment

-With the new EYFS guidance and Development Matters document coming into place in September 2021 FANS –Church Hill and Low Hall Nursery Schools – took the opportunity to look at what we think the children in our nursery schools need to learn by the time they leave us for primary school, and the dispositions to learning that we can help children to develop in their short time with us, which will help them to become lifelong learners.
-We have developed this document as a staff team which we will be revising over the year 2021-22 to ensure that we are assessing learning in a meaningful way for our children.
-We are working on this together as a staff, using our wide expertise and with our families and children.
-We have developed these ideas in partnership with other maintained nursery schools – in particular Sheringham Nursery School and BEYA – who have kindly shared their processes and thoughtful work around their curricula and assessment.
-We have based this document on some of the practice we have seen when working together with them, but refined it for our schools to support our children.
+Following the publication of the new EYFS guidance and Development Matters document in September 2021, FANS (Church Hill and Low Hall Nursery Schools) took the opportunity to look at the skills and knowledge we think the children in our nursery schools need to learn by the time they leave us for primary school, and the learning behaviours we can encourage them to develop in their short time with us to help them to become lifelong learners.
+We developed this document as a staff team using our wide expertise.
+We have revisited it over the year 2021-22 as well as in our September 2022 INSET, to ensure that we are assessing learning in a meaningful way for our children.
+We developed these ideas in partnership with other maintained nursery schools, in particular Sheringham Nursery School and Barnet Early Years Alliance, who have kindly shared their processes and thoughtful work around their curriculum and assessment.
+We have based this document on some of the practice we have seen when working together with them, but refined it for our schools to support the specific needs of our children.

 We have a clear intent for children as they leave our schools.
-These curricular goals have been created as an example of what a typical 4-year-old will have learnt through our play-based curriculum through high quality adult interaction and focused activities.
+These Curricular Goals have been created as an example of what a typical 3-year-old (leaving our 2-year-old settings) and 4-year-old will have learnt through our play-based curriculum, which is delivered through high-quality adult interactions and focused activities.
 It is a part of what we teach children, not all of our curriculum.
-We recognise all children develop at different rates: some will take longer to develop these skills and may need extra support to do so.
+We recognise that all children develop at different rates: some will take longer to develop these skills and may need extra support to do so.
 Some will exceed our expectations and work at greater depth during these activities.
 All children will be taught from their starting point, making progress from their beginnings.
-Our Curricular Goals are not the only experiences children will have in their time with us, but give us, their families and their transitioning primary schools a good indication of how they learn and when they developed these skills in their time with us.
-Each curricular goal is based on the statements for 3- and 4-year olds from Development Matters 2021.
-We plan to develop a two-year-old model after January 2022.
-The two year old staff team towards these curricular goals for the children in their care.
-For SEND children we plan achievable smart targets as part of the support that they receive at FANS and this is reported directly to their parents in regular meetings.
+Our Curricular Goals are not the only experiences children will have in their time with us, but give us, their families and their transitioning primary schools a good indication of how they learn and when they developed these skills.
+Each Curricular Goal is based on the statements for 2-, 3- and 4-year olds from Development Matters 2021.
+For SEND children we plan achievable SMART (Specific, Measurable, Achievable, Relevant, and Time-Bound) targets as part of the support that they receive at FANS, and this is reported directly to their parents in regular meetings.

-Recording each child’s progress in this booklet will help us to plan for children from their interests and individual starting points.
-Each key person will reflect upon how much the milestone statements reflect each child’s learning.
-The will add a date next to consecutive numbers in each milestone description; the first number symbolising that children are just beginning to display this learning, the median showing that children are doing this with help, and the last number signifying that this statement describes their learning well.
+Recording each child’s progress will help us to plan for children from their interests and individual starting points.
+Each Key Person will reflect upon how much the milestone statements represent each child’s learning.
+They will note a date relating to the consecutive numbers in each milestone description when each child was working at this point; the first number symbolising that children are just beginning to display this learning, the median showing that children are doing this with help, and the last number signifying that this statement describes their learning well.
 Leaders will then collate this information so we can see who needs further support or experiences, and who will benefit from extension activities, working at greater depth in an area.
-Each child’s key person will also create a Special Book to record significant observations, collect drawings, stories and photographic evidence to build a picture of each child and their interests, skills and learning development.
+Each child’s Key Person will also create a Special Book to record significant observations and collect drawings, stories and photographic evidence to build a picture of each child and their interests, skills, and learning development.
+From September 2022, families receive a termly email with a collation of statements of what their child is able to do in each Curricular Goal.
+This information will be discussed with the child’s Key Person.
+At the end of the year this will form a transition report which combines this information with a Key Person’s statement talking about the child’s interests and learning behaviours.

 Leaders at FANs will measure the success of this in a number of ways:

-By discussing the progress of groups of children to ensure everyone is making good progress from their starting points; with individual key people to ensure they are planning for all their key children; through staff meetings when we plan for individual children and groups; by using the SSTEW and ECERS rating scales to make sure our practice and provision is the best it can be; with governors through learning walks and reports to committees; most importantly by listening and talking to our children about what they like and our families about their experiences of our nursery schools.
-This information will be collated on our School Development Plan, in the executive head teacher’s report to the Full Governing Body, and on the Self Evaluation Form for Ofsted.
+By discussing the progress of groups of children to ensure everyone is making good progress from their starting points; by working with individual Key People to ensure they are planning for all their Key Children; through staff meetings when we plan for individual children and groups; by using the SSTEW (Sustained Shared Thinking and Emotional Well-Being) and ECERS (Early Childhood Environment Rating Scale) rating scales to make sure our practice and provision is the best it can be; by working with governors through learning walks and reports to committees; and most importantly, by listening and talking to our children about what they like and to our families about their experiences of our nursery schools.
+This information is collated on our School Development Plan, in the Executive Headteacher’s report to the Full Governing Body, and on the Self Evaluation Form for Ofsted.

 Pedagogy relates to the “how”, or practice of educating.
 It refers to: